WFTX-TV: History

+Early years

-In 1982, interest began in the channel 36 allocation to Cape Coral.
-In 1984, out of four applications, a Federal Communications Commission (FCC) administrative law judge gave the nod to Florida Family Broadcasting Limited, which included one Native American and one Asian investor, over three other groups seeking the construction permit.
+The Federal Communications Commission (FCC) allocated channel 36 to Cape Coral, Florida, effective June 4, 1982.
+Broadcast Production and Management Corporation of Florida, which had proposed the channel assignment to the FCC the year prior, also filed for the channel.
+It proposed a daytime business news format during daytime hours.
+Also seeking the channel were Florida Family Broadcasting Ltd., South Jersey Radio Inc., and Coastal Telecasting Corporation.
+In 1984, out of the four applications, an FCC administrative law judge gave the nod to Florida Family Broadcasting Limited, which included one Native American and one Asian investor, over the other three groups.
 Florida Family—a company associated with Family Group Broadcasting, which two years prior had signed on WFTS-TV in Tampa—had to settle with the other applicants, a process that look longer than expected.

-Construction work began in April, and after a prolonged construction marked by delays due to high winds, WFTX-TV started broadcasting on October 14, 1985.
+Construction work began in April 1985 on a broadcast facility on Pine Island Road in Cape Coral.
+After a prolonged construction marked by delays due to high winds, WFTX-TV started broadcasting on October 14, 1985, from temporary studios at its transmitter site.
 It was the first independent station in Southwest Florida, and from the start, it aired on channel 4 on most systems.
-Within a year of building WFTX-TV, Family Group sold it for $17 million to Terre Haute, Indiana–based Wabash Valley Broadcasting, controlled by the family of Tony Hulman; Wabash Valley, which owned WTHI-TV in its home town of Terre Haute, had also agreed to purchase WBSP-TV in Ocala earlier that year.
+Within a year of building WFTX-TV, Family Group sold it for $17 million to Terre Haute, Indiana–based Wabash Valley Broadcasting, controlled by the family of Tony Hulman.
+Wabash Valley, which owned WTHI-TV in its home town of Terre Haute, had also agreed to purchase WBSP-TV in Ocala earlier that year.

-Even though it was on the air in 1985, a full studio facility was not completed until 1987; that same year, the station affiliated with Fox (partly to prevent new independent WNPL-TV channel 46 from doing so) and extended its coverage north with an increase in tower height.
-WFTX even pitched ABC on defecting from its affiliate, perennial third-place station WEVU-TV, in 1988.
-With Fox, channel 36's programming rapidly grew in ratings.
-Its first major local program, the consumer series Troubleshooter, was outdrawing national and local newscasts by 1991.
+Shortly after the sale, in 1987, WFTX-TV began using the Pine Island facility as its studio.
+That year, the station affiliated with Fox—partly to prevent new independent WNPL-TV (channel 46) from doing so—and extended its coverage north with an increase in tower height.
+It pitched ABC on defecting from its affiliate, perennial third-place station WEVU-TV, in 1988.
+Under Wabash Valley, the station tightened its focus on viewers aged 18–49, dropping afternoon cartoons in favor of programming aimed at young adults, and developed a line of business in producing commercials for local advertisers.

-The station changed hands again in 1998, when Emmis Communications purchased the assets of Wabash Valley Broadcasting, giving Emmis its first television stations.
-From 2002 to 2005, WFTX's master control and other internal operations were controlled from a regional hub located at the company's WKCF in Lake Mary, near Orlando.
-Emmis exited the television business in 2005, with Journal Broadcast Group acquiring WFTX and two other stations.
+On September 10, 1988, WFTX-TV debuted its first local program, the weekly public affairs show Florida Focus.
+It was hosted by Pete Scovill and featured a consumer segment called "Troubleshooter".
+Six months later, Troubleshooter became a daily half-hour program, covering crime, consumer and investigative stories.
+By 1991, it was the leading program in its 5:30 p.m. time slot, drawing more viewers than either of The Oprah Winfrey Show, ABC World News Tonight, and WINK-TV (channel 11)'s 5:30 p.m. newscast.